Apply to be a Youth Commissioner

 Application & Interview Process

 The San Francisco Youth Commission is considered the top Youth Commission in the country.
-Because of this, each year, we receive more than 60+ applications for a very small amount of open appointments.
-In an effort to increase our reach and as a courtesy to appointing officials, Youth Commissioners and staff conduct outreach to prospective applicants to the Youth Commission.
+Because of this, each year, we receive more than 70+ applications for a very small amount of open appointments.
+To increase our reach and as a courtesy to appointing officials, Youth Commissioners and staff conduct outreach to prospective applicants to the Youth Commission.

-The Youth Commission office has a rigorous application process that consists of a written application and an optional letter of recommendation submission and in-person interviews.
-We will conduct interviews with qualified applicants in the weeks following our Sunday, May 12th application deadline.
+The Youth Commission office has a rigorous application process that consists of a written or video application with an optional letter of recommendation submission, and in-person/virtual interviews (pending COVID-19 shelter in place).

 Due to the sheer number of youth who apply, the Youth Commission office will only recommend our top 2-3 applicants to the Mayor and Board of Supervisors offices.
-Their offices may wish to set up your own interviews with our recommended applicants.
+Their offices may wish to set up their interviews with our recommended applicants.

 Current commissioners must also reapply and can be reappointed to serve additional one-year terms.
 We know that Commissioners get the most out of their experience by being on the Commission for more than one year, as policy and legislative work takes time to see results, as does getting acclimated to a serious advising body.
 However, there is no guarantee the Youth Commission office will recommend a current commissioner for a consecutive term.

-If you have any questions about the application, need help filling it out, or are just curious about the status of your application, please contact our office at (415) 554-6446 or email us at email@example.com.
-While we try very hard to stay true to the deadlines listed below, the process sometimes takes longer than expected.
+If you have any questions about the application, need help filling it out, or are just curious about the status of your application, please contact us at firstname.lastname@example.org.
+While we try very hard to stay true to the deadlines listed below, the process sometimes takes longer than expected especially with the COVID-19 Shelter in Place.
 Please be patient and we will contact you as soon as possible!

-2. Applications will be reviewed and followed up during the second week of May.
+3. Applications will be reviewed on a rolling basis and followed up during the first week of June.

-3. If you have been selected for an interview, you will be contacted to attend either mid-May 21st - 23rd.
+4. If you have been selected for an interview, you will be contacted at the beginning of June.

-4. Applications will then be forwarded to the Office of the Mayor and to the members of the Board of Supervisors for additional review.
+5. Applications will then be forwarded to the Office of the Mayor and the members of the Board of Supervisors for additional review by early July.

-6. If you have been selected as a 2019-2020 Commissioner, you will be contacted by late July.
+7. If you have been selected as a Commissioner, you will be contacted by early August.

-7. The Youth Commission Orientation Retreat is Labor Day weekend Aug 30 - Sept 1st.
+8. The Youth Commission Orientation Retreat is August 18 through 20.
 The retreat is mandatory.

-8. Commissioners will be officially sworn into office by September 4th!
+9. Commissioners will be officially sworn into office by early September!
 The swear-in ceremony is mandatory.